diwanesahil/Azure_DevOps_Project_Single_CI_Pipeline/README.md

 1. **Trigger**: The pipeline is triggered on changes to the `main` branch.

-2. **Variables**: Uses a variable group `TerraformBackendConfig` for backend and service connection settings.
+2. **Variables**: Uses a variable group `TerraformBackendConfig` and 'Input_Variables' for remote backend, input variables and service connection settings.
 These variables must be defined in Azure DevOps.

 3. **Stage: Build**: Contains a single job named `Build` that runs on an Ubuntu agent.